znckco/nestjs-bdd/CONTRIBUTING.md

    git push origin my-fix-branch
    ```

-1. In GitHub, send a pull request to `nestjs-module-template:master`.
+1. In GitHub, send a pull request to `nestjs-bdd:master`.

 - If we suggest changes then: